 Today, the people of China that live and work in the big cities know that this doctrine was not true, and only now can they ‘taste the bitterness of the old society and savour the sweetness of the new’.

-Time and again as I read this book I was shocked, even heartbroken, by the hardships which Yu Hua describes having lived through.
+Time and again as I read China in Ten Words, I was shocked, even heartbroken, by the hardships which Yu Hua describes having lived through.
 I was angered by the ways in which so many people were so manipulated by fascism disguised as communism.
 But I was also made aware of the similarities between the struggles of China and the issues faced by the modern West.

 One small story Yu Hua tells reminded me desperately of the control that the media has over so many people in my own country of Britain: